-Using Music In Your TEFL Classroom< Back to the TEFL News
+Using Music In Your TEFL Classroom

 Are you looking for new, fun activities for your TEFL classroom?
 Then consider using music and rhymes to teach vocabulary and content.
 Much of the difficulties of learning a foreign language can be overcome through sharing the “universal language” of music!